 There are two types of influence: positive or negative.

-While transforming metas (move, scale, etc.), you have four ”modes” of visualization, located in the Update buttons group of the Metaball panel:
+While transforming metas (move, scale, etc.), you have four ”modes” of visualization.

 This should help you if you experience difficulties (metas are quite computationally intensive…), but with modern computers, this should not happen, unless you use many metas, or very high resolutions…

 During transformations, display the meta at half its Viewport resolution.

 Never show meta mesh (not a very recommended option, as the meta is only visible at render time!).

 These settings apply only to the selected metaball element.